Rodovia Anhanguera

 The Rodovia Anhanguera (official designation SP-330) (In English: Anhanguera Highway) is a highway in the state of São Paulo, Brazil.
 It is one of the country's busiest transportation corridors.
 A 2005 survey conducted amongst Brazilian truck drivers rated it as the best transportation axis in the country.
+It is part of the federal highway called BR-050 that connects Brasilia to São Paulo, however, in the state of São Paulo it receives the name of SP-330.